Norrish reaction

-A Norrish reaction, named after Ronald George Wreyford Norrish, is a photochemical reaction taking place with ketones and aldehydes.
-Such reactions are subdivided into Norrish type I reactions and Norrish type II reactions.
-While of limited synthetic utility these reactions are important in the photo-oxidation of polymers such as polyolefins, polyesters, certain polycarbonates and polyketones.
+A Norrish reaction, named after Ronald George Wreyford Norrish who developed the reaction(s) during the 1930's primarily through his work at Cambridge University.
+It is a photochemical reaction taking place with ketones and aldehydes, further subdivided into Norrish type I reactions and Norrish type II reactions.
+While of limited synthetic utility, these reactions are important in the photo-oxidation of polymers such as polyolefins, polyesters, certain polycarbonates and polyketones.

 Type I

 The Norrish type I reaction is the photochemical cleavage or homolysis of aldehydes and ketones into two free radical intermediates (α-scission).
 The carbonyl group accepts a photon and is excited to a photochemical singlet state.
 Through intersystem crossing the triplet state can be obtained.
 On cleavage of the α-carbon bond from either state, two radical fragments are obtained.
 The size and nature of these fragments depends upon the stability of the generated radicals; for instance, the cleavage of 2-butanone largely yields ethyl radicals in favor of less stable methyl radicals.

 Several secondary reaction modes are open to these fragments depending on the exact molecular structure.